Maryland to prioritize vaccines for health departments quickly administering doses

 Maryland had administered 1,364,145 vaccine doses as of Tuesday, with 485,911 people fully vaccinated, according to data compiled by The Washington Post.
 Virginia has administered 2,136,926 doses, with 737,028 people having received their second dose.
 The District has administered 198,047 doses, with 68,370 people fully vaccinated.

 The greater Washington region recorded 1,936 new coronavirus infections Tuesday and 186 fatalities.
-Virginia added 1,385 cases and 160 death, Maryland added 468 cases and 26 deaths; and D.C. added 83 cases and no additional deaths.
+Virginia added 1,385 cases and 160 deaths, Maryland added 468 cases and 26 deaths; and D.C. added 83 cases and no additional deaths.

 Deaths in Virginia continued to spike because of a lag in processing death certificates from earlier in the year, health officials say.
 The state’s software had not properly been flagging new virus-related deaths.